 Course Schedule

-Wednesdays 7:30-9:30pm in the main auditorium of the Lab of Ornithology, 159 Sapsucker Woods Road, Ithaca, NY.
+Wednesdays beginning March 28.
+7:30-9:30pm in the main auditorium of the Lab of Ornithology, 159 Sapsucker Woods Road, Ithaca, NY.
 From 6:30 - 7:30 there are optional video presentations.
 All lectures are by Steve Kress unless otherwise noted.
 The Wild Birds Unlimited store at Sapsucker Woods will be open during evening lectures, and they provide bird-friendly coffee for our coffee breaks.
 All SFO students receive a 10% discount on all non-sale purchases at Wild Birds Unlimited during the class.

 March 28